Prag8855/aab/content/guides/german-health-insurance.md

 - **You are a tourist**
     Travel insurance covers medical emergencies while you travel.
 It's cheap.
 - **You apply for a [[Schengen visa]]**
     You need valid health insurance to apply for the Schengen visa.
-[HanseMerkur's Visa Plus travel insurance](/out/hansemerkur-travel) works well for this.
+[HanseMerkur Visa Plus](/out/hansemerkur-travel) works well for this.

 **[Health insurance for a Schengen visa ➞](/guides/german-visa-health-insurance#for-a-schengen-visa)**